 4.3.
-Exploratory Factor Analysis (EFA)
+Exploratory Factor Analysis (EFA) EFA with Scale of Independent Variables:

-EFA with Scale of Independent Variables: The 31 items were subjected to Exploratory factor analysis to test the significance of the scales.
+The 31 items were subjected to Exploratory factor

+analysis to test the significance of the scales.
 The result of Exploratory factor analysis shows that the observed variables including three groups.

 And each component of them has a dependent relationship in the comparison in the main factor being higher than 0.5.

-The result of Bartlett's test shows that the

-other with Sig = 0.000; KMO coefficient = 0.570; Eigenvalue coefficient = 1.273; Sums of Squared Loadings = 81.4 percent.
+The result of Bartlett's test shows that the variables are generally in correlation with each other with Sig = 0.000; KMO coefficient = 0.570; Eigenvalue coefficient = 1.273; Sums of Squared Loadings = 81.4 percent.
 This test proves that the scales are appropriate.